Ski and Snowboarding Evaluation and Lesson Policy

 All members’ skiing and snowboarding abilities must be assessed by a third-party evaluator.
 This evaluation must be recorded on the member’s profile.
 Members must meet our minimum standard.
 Our Constitution notes that all members must be assessed at an Advanced Intermediate level or higher and have this assessment recorded on their profile as a requirement to be a member in good standing.

-Evaluations for new members will take place on the afternoon of the second day of Snow Camp.
+Evaluations for new members will take place on the morning of the first day of Snow Camp.
 Evaluations for current members who require documentation for their profile will be offered during the first month of the season, as organized by the Ski/Snowboard Assessment Preceptor.
 All members must complete their assessment by the end of second month of the season.

 Lessons in January